The Uncertainty Principle and Classical Amplitudes: Classical Spin Colour Dynamics from the Eikonal

 \subsection{Zero variance in spin space}

-It is possible to prove, similarly to what we have done for the radiation case in section~\ref{sec:Rad_State}, that the generic spin quantum state for the massive particles is necessarily a coherent spin state once we impose the uncertainty principle.
+It is possible to prove, similarly to what we have done for the radiation case in section~\ref{sec:Rad_State}, that the generic spin quantum state for the massive particle is necessarily a coherent spin state once we impose the uncertainty principle.
 Let's first define a coherent spin state according to the covariant $SU(2)$ Schwinger construction, following \cite{Aoude:2021oqj}.
-We define a set of $2 s + 1$ harmonic oscillators in terms of which a generic spin vector can be expressed
+A generic spin vector can be expressed using a set of $2s + 1$ harmonic oscillators

 where $\v{\sigma}^a_b$ are the standard Pauli matrices.
 Using \eqref{eq:spinSU2_oscillators}, it is easy to see that the spin vector $ \v{S}$ obeys the expected algebra $[S^i,S^j] = i \hbar \epsilon^{i j k} S^k$.
 Spin coherent states are then defined as eigenstates of $a_a$: